 Ernest Hemingway once said that "When in Paris the only reason not to stay at the Ritz is if you can't afford it".

 By the way, he was there when he was told his wife wanted a divorce.
 In a rage fit, he threw her photo into the toilet and then shot with a pistol the photo and the toilet!
-Nevertheless, Ritz named one of its bars after him in a homage to this famous guest.
+Nevertheless, Ritz named one of its bars after him in homage to this famous guest.

-The hotel - and some pieces of the auction - appeared in 3 movies with Audrey Hepburn, “Funny Face”, “Love in the Afternoon” and “How to steal a Million”, in “An American in Paris” and has been the set for several fashion shoots for magazines over the years.
+The hotel - and some pieces of the auction - appeared in 3 movies with Audrey Hepburn, “Funny Face”, “Love in the Afternoon” and “How to steal a Million”, in “An American in Paris” and has been the setting for several fashion shoots for magazines over the years.

 Fotos via Artcurial